hikari-crescent/hikari-crescent/docs/guides/hooks.md

 @crescent.hook(human_only)
 @crescent.event
 async def on_message(event: hikari.MessageCreateEvent):
-    print("Recieved an event from a human.")
+    print("Received an event from a human.")
 ```

 Similar to command hooks, `HookResult` can be used to exit early from a function in a event hook.